-Use the Lines property sheet to modify the lines used to paint the object or its border lines:
+Use the Lines property sheet to modify the lines that encompass the object or its border lines.

 When applied to drawings, these settings affect the lines used to paint the object itself.
 When applied to other types of objects, the border lines surrounding the object are affected.